 - FPF has hosted regular workshops at MetroLab Network’s Annual Summit, including:

-- A workshop to build a Civic/Municipal Privacy Resource Library in 2020.
+- A workshop to build a Civic/Municipal Privacy Resource Library.

-- A convening of the Civic Privacy Leaders Network and workshopping of FPF’s draft Privacy Impact Assessment for Smart Cities & Communities in 2019.
+- A convening of the Civic Privacy Leaders Network and workshopping of FPF’s draft Privacy Impact Assessment for Smart Cities & Communities.

-- The launch of the Civic Privacy Leaders Network in 2018.
+- The launch of the Civic Privacy Leaders Network.

-- Roundtable discussions on privacy for smart cities and open data in 2017.
+- Roundtable discussions on privacy for smart cities and open data.

 - FPF co-hosted a webinar with Datasydd.net on Privacy in High Density Crowd Contexts, examining the role of industry-driven privacy standards in the development and deployment of privacy-friendly technologies for crowd management, mobile connectivity, and smart city services.